OffbeatFocus/IcingaDirectorAPI/README.md

 # IcingaDirectorAPI

 IcingaDirectorAPI is a small module to interact with the [Icinga Director REST API](https://icinga.com/docs/icinga-director/latest/doc/70-REST-API/), written in [Python](http://www.python.org).
+It is compatible with the most recent Director version (1.10) only.

 # Features